leannel89/Project_1/README.md

 ![](images/font.png)

-Throught the page Poppins is used, its has a light softer appearance but has a corporate feel to it, which I thought suited the project.
+Through out the pages Poppins is used, its has a light softer appearance but has a corporate feel to it, which suits the project.
 - Font sourced from Google fonts as stated in the content section.

 # Wireframes #